 Previous research has predominantly focused on the effects of individual climatic parameters, creating a gap in understanding the joint impacts of full climate exposure.
 This study aims to address this gap by exploring a comprehensive climate scenario for 2040 in Belgium.
-The scenario is based on a Representative Concentration Pathway (RCP), as defined by the Intergovernmental Panel on Climate Change (IPCC) in their Fifth Assessment Report of 2014 [19].
+The scenario is based on a Representative Concentration Pathway (RCP), as defined by the Intergovernmental Panel on Climate Change (IPCC) in their Fifth Assessment Report of 2014 [29,30].
 These RCPs represent standardized greenhouse gas concentration pathways that project future climate outcomes, ranging from low-emission scenarios with active mitigation (RCP 2.6), through two intermediate pathways (RCP 4.5 and RCP 6.0), to a high-emission scenario (RCP 8.5).
-The RCP 8.5 scenario (i.e., worst-case emission pathway), characterized by a continuous rise of greenhouse gas emissions throughout the 21st century, projects a mean global temperature increase of +2.0°C by 2046-2056 and of +3.7°C by 2081-2100, leading to more rapid warming and more significant climate change [19].
+The RCP 8.5 scenario (i.e., worst-case emission pathway), characterized by a continuous rise of greenhouse gas emissions throughout the 21st century, projects a mean global temperature increase of +2.0°C by 2046-2056 and of +3.7°C by 2081-2100, leading to more rapid warming and more significant climate change [29,30].

 In this study, the worst-case RCP8.5 scenario for Belgium in 2040 is used, as it is expected to result in the most severe ecological effects.
-To simulate this comprehensive climate scenario and assess its impact on AMF communities, we used the state-of-the-art Ecotron facility at Hasselt University (Figure 2).
-The Ecotron offers precise control over key climatic parameters, such as soil temperature, air humidity, and CO2 levels, enabling the replication of both ambient (2013-2018) and future (2040) climate conditions.
+To simulate this comprehensive climate scenario and assess its impact on AMF spore abundance, functional group composition and temporal dynamics, we used the state-of-the-art Ecotron facility at Hasselt University (Figure 2).
+The Ecotron offers precise control over key climatic parameters, such as soil temperature, air humidity, and CO_2 levels, enabling the replication of both ambient (2013-2018) and future (2040) climate conditions.
 By simulating the full climate scenario rather than individual climatic parameters, the Ecotron bridges the gap between controlled laboratory experiments and field studies.
-This innovative approach provides valuable insights into the ecological impacts of climate change, particularly in understanding the complex interactions among environmental drivers and their effects on AMF communities [20].
+This innovative approach provides valuable insights into the ecological impacts of climate change, particularly in understanding the complex interactions among environmental drivers and their effects on AMF spore communities [31].